Independent African news, markets, culture and politics.

 Zelensky accuses Trump of ‘giving Putin what he wanted’ — RT World News

-Ukrainian President Vladimir Zelensky has expressed concerns that a recent meeting between US President Donald Trump and Russian President Vladimir Putin may have given Moscow a public relations boost.
-The two leaders met in Alaska on August 15 as part of efforts to negotiate a peace deal between Russia and Ukraine.
-Although the meeting did not produce any significant breakthroughs, both sides described it as a positive step.
+Ukrainian President Volodymyr Zelensky has warned that a recent meeting between U.S. President Donald Trump and Russian President Vladimir Putin may have given Moscow a public‑relations boost.
+The two leaders met in Alaska on August 15 as part of an effort to negotiate a peace deal between Russia and Ukraine.
+Although the encounter produced no significant breakthroughs, both sides described it as a positive step.

-Zelensky told ABC News that he believes Trump’s meeting with Putin was a victory for the Russian leader, who had been seeking a high-profile meeting with the US president.
-“It’s a pity that Ukraine was not there, because I think that President Trump gave Putin what he wanted,” Zelensky said.
-He added that Putin was “playing games with the United States” and sought to use the meeting to showcase his relationship with the US leader.
+Zelensky told ABC News that he believes Trump’s meeting with Putin was a victory for the Russian leader, who had been seeking a high‑profile encounter with the U.S. president.
+“It’s a pity that Ukraine was not there, because I think President Trump gave Putin what he wanted,” Zelensky said.
+He added that Putin was “playing games with the United States” and was using the meeting to showcase his relationship with the U.S. leader.

-The situation between Russia and Ukraine remains complex and volatile, with both sides dug in on their respective positions.
-The international community will be watching closely to see how events unfold and what steps the US and other countries take to address the situation.
-As the conflict continues, it is likely that there will be further diplomatic efforts to negotiate a peaceful resolution.
+The United States has imposed sanctions on Russia in the past and recently added a 25 % tariff on Indian imports of Russian oil.
+President Trump has hinted that he may be willing to impose additional sanctions on Moscow, but specific actions remain uncertain.
+The situation between Russia and Ukraine remains complex and volatile, with both sides entrenched in their positions.
+The international community will be watching closely to see how events unfold and what steps the U.S. and other countries take to address the crisis.
+As the conflict continues, further diplomatic efforts to negotiate a peaceful resolution are likely.

 Scroll to Top